mercutiojohn/mercutiojohn/README.md

 [Open Design](http://figma.com/@mercutiojohn) & [Open Source](https://github.com/mercutiojohn).

-As a full-time front-end developer on Weekdays,
+As a full-time front-end developer on weekdays,

 and a Product Designer crafting products on weekend.